 “Elina Greenstein, an executive at the location company GroundTruth, mapped out the path of a hypothetical consumer from home to work to show potential clients how tracking could reveal a person’s preferences.
 For example, someone may search online for healthy recipes, but GroundTruth can see that the person often eats at fast-food restaurants.”

 By tracking the smartphone, you can track the person.
-If you can connect the smartphone location to a home and work, you can figure out the person, and track all of their other activities.
+If you can connect the smartphone location to home and work, you can figure out the person, and track all of their other activities.

 Why would you want to share your location information?